 Biography

-Additionally, Rachel has lived and worked abroad.
-Including having worked directly with leading international human rights attorney Jia Ping, the Chief Executive Director and Founder of China Global Fund Watch Initiative.
-She has conducted extensive legal research in the field of international law, specifically referencing Non-Government Organizations worldwide (NGO’s).
-She has collaborated in the past on drug reform policy for China and has met with international leaders in the NGO community in China.
+Additionally, Rachel has lived and worked abroad, including working directly with leading international human rights attorney Jia Ping, the Chief Executive Director and Founder of China Global Fund Watch Initiative.
+She has conducted extensive legal research in international law, specifically referencing Non-Governmental Organizations worldwide (NGOs).
+She has previously collaborated on drug reform policy for China and has met with international leaders in China’s NGO community.

 Education

-• University of the Incarnate Word, Bachelor of Arts, Psychology of Organizational Development, Summa Cum Laude, 2005
+- University of the Incarnate Word – B.A.
+Psychology of Organizational Development, summa cum laude, 2005

 Recognitions & Distinctions